Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Algorithm and circuit implementation

 \subsection{Gain modulation, activation function adaptation and Hebbian plasticity}

 After the neural activities reach equilibrium, we maximize $\gL$ by taking concurrent gradient-ascent steps with respect to $g_i$, $\theta_i$ and $\rvw_i$:

 where $\eta_g,\eta_\theta,\eta_w\ge0$ are the respective learning rates, which control the relative speeds of gain modulation, neural adaptation and synaptic plasticity, respectively.
 For example, at the extremes, we can \textit{fix} the gains, activation functions or synaptic weights by setting $\eta_g=0$, $\eta_\theta=0$ or $\eta_w=0$, respectively.
 Notably, while synaptic plasticity \citep{caporale2008spike} and gain modulation \citep{ferguson2020mechanisms} are well-studied circuit mechanisms that support learning and adaptation, adjustments of nonlinear neural activation functions are not as well established.
-We conjecture that the shapes of nonlinear neural activation functions may also adapt to the statistics of their inputs.
+Nevertheless, there is some emerging evidence that neurons also adapt their activation functions in response to changes in their input statistics \citep{gjorgjieva2016computational,weber2019coding}.

-The circuit operates online and the updates are local in the sense that the updates to the gain and activation function of the $i$\textsuperscript{th} interneuron only depend on variables $\theta_i$ and $z_i$.
-The synaptic updates are proportional to the product of the pre- and postsynaptic activities, so they are both local and \textit{Hebbian} \citep{hebb1949organization}.
+The circuit operates online and the updates are local in the sense that the updates to the gain and activation function of the $i$\textsuperscript{th} interneuron depend only on variables $\theta_i$ and $z_i$.
+The updates to the synapses $\rvw_i$ (and $-\rvw_i$) are proportional (inversely proportional) to the product of the pre- and postsynaptic activities, so they are both local and \textit{Hebbian (anti-Hebbian)} \citep{hebb1949organization}.
 Finally, to ensure that the vectors $\rvw_1,\dots,\rvw_K$ have unit norm, we normalize the weights after each update: $\rvw_i\gets\rvw_i/\|\rvw_i\|$.
 This can be viewed as form of homeostatic plasticity such as synaptic scaling \citep{turrigiano2008self}.
+While the feedforward weights $\rvw_i$ and feedback weights $-\rvw_i$ are constrained to be symmetric, these can be decoupled due to the symmetry of the Hebbian learning rule.
+Both theoretical and empirical evidence of this is shown for a related adaptive whitening circuit in \citep[appendix E.2]{duong2023adaptive}.